Get in touch

 Making a difference

 Many charities have seen runners taking part in the ABP Southampton Half Marathon and 10k since it began in 2015, and what a difference charities purchasing spaces has made.
 By running with a charity place, you are committing to raising money for your chosen cause which is providing them with funds to continue providing their services and help.
-Whilst fundraising is hugely important, by running for a charity and representing the cause at the ABP Southampton Half Marathon, you are raising awareness.
-You will be seen by thousands in Southampton, including invaluable sponsors of the event who will recognise your charity and their involvement in the event.
+Whilst fundraising is hugely important, by running for a charity and representing the cause at the ABP Southampton Marathon, Half & 10k, you are raising awareness.
+You will be seen by thousands in Southampton, including invaluable sponsors of the event who will recognise your charity and their involvement.

-Choosing to run a half marathon is not a decision you make overnight.
+Choosing to run a long distance race is not a decision you make overnight.
 Well, not for most anyway.
 But deciding to run such a distance for a charity will make this achievement feel that much more special.
-Using a charity space to enter into the half marathon or 10k race means you are giving something back, whilst also achieving a lifetime goal.
+Using a charity space to enter the race means you are giving something back, whilst also achieving a lifetime goal.

 Honouring a loved one